-- We value customer comments and collected feedback from over 22,000 guests during the reporting period.
+- ✓ We value customer comments and collected feedback from over 22,000 guests during the reporting period.
 On average, hotel guests gave a score of 86 out of a possible 100 for our hotel facilities and service. - As we continually upgrade our facilities, we make every effort to minimise any disturbance or inconvenience to our guests.
 During renovation of the Royal Plaza Hotel this year, we installed ion air purifiers in public areas and in room corridors for the health of our guests.
 We also provided a free shuttle service for guests who wished to use nearby swimming facilities while our pool was under renovation.

-The SHKP Club is an initative to enhance our two-way communitation with residents of the Group's properties and customers.
+ake every effort to minimise any ng renovation of the Royal Plaza blic areas and in room corridors free shuttle service for guests who or pool was under renovation.
+The SHKP Club is an initative to enhance our two-way communication with residents of the Group's properties and customers.
 It provides useful information and shopping benefits to its nearly 320,000 members and organises a variety of recreational and educational activities and events that emphasise the importance of family and community relationships.
 Pictures from the winners of the 2012 Pictures of Love photo competition were displayed in a roving exhibition that attracted more than 600,000 views, and our Tales of Family Support competition received more than 6,000 essays, poems, comics, illustrations, song lyrics and radio dramas from contributors aged three to 83 years old.
 We also make an effort to engage with tenants of our commercial properties by providing regular updates and activities including seminars on retail competitiveness and environmental initiatives.